-But good accessibility practices don’t just apply to people with disability.
+But good accessibility practices don’t just apply to people with disability or older Australians:

-All users will have different needs at different times and in different circumstances.
+All users will have different needs at different times and in different circumstances, for example:

 - a person with vision impairment who requires a screen reader to navigate or contribute to a web page